 - The Teutonic Order: How a Hospice for Pilgrims Turned into a Legion of Crusaders

 - Teutonic Knights’ Castle Turned into Nazi Cult Site?

 Find What Lies Beneath The Teutonic Castle

 This valuable archaeological site was first discovered and entered into the Pluty, Warmia-Mazury, register of monuments almost a century ago.
-This is according to a report in Science in Poland , who also reported that while not a trace of any of any of the three ancient structures remains to be seen, steep earthen embankments and moats are still discernible, rising from the relatively level surrounding forest.
-Thus, what lay beneath the topsoil at this rise in the forested Polish landscape had always been a mystery, until now.
+This was according to a press release in Science in Poland, who also reported that while not a trace of any of any of the three ancient structures remains to be seen, steep earthen embankments and moats are still discernible, rising from the relatively level surrounding forest.
+Thus, what lay beneath the topsoil at this rise in the forested Polish landscape had always been a mystery, until recently.

-Dr. Rafał Solecki from the Institute of Archeology at the Cardinal Stefan Wyszyński University recently turned a team of investigators onto the site.
+Dr. Rafał Solecki from the Institute of Archeology at the Cardinal Stefan Wyszyński University turned a team of investigators onto the site in 2021.
 Using ground penetrating radar a set of high resolution images revealed the subterranean topography of the site.
 Cutting through the dense undergrowth the digital images revealed the three layers of the fortified settlement in Pluty.

 Digital Elevation Model showing the settlement in Pluty (based on data from www.geoportal.gov.pl, credit: Rafał Solecki)